 - Is your library likely to purchase this title?

 - Will you recommend this title through Readers’ Advisory, book clubs, events, etc?

 - Will you recommend the title for the LibraryReads list?
 (US and CA only - learn more here)

-- Notes for the publisher - Use this section to submit a private note to the publisher.
-This can include any actions that resulted from accessing the title, such as "I have ordered 10 copies of this for my library," or "I am planning an author event."
+Notes for the publisher - Use this section to submit a private note to the publisher.
+This can include any actions that resulted from accessing the digital review copy, such as "I have ordered 10 copies of this for my library," or "I am planning an author event."
 Even if just to say that you enjoyed the book and will be recommending it to your patrons and/or colleagues.